 Students will be able to access their assigned building using their TCNJ ID.
-Additionally, each year, students will be issued a security sticker to be placed on their ID that indicates the building in which they reside.
+The College of New Jersey also offers a Mobile ID that will allow your phone to "swipe" using your mobile device.
+Information about TCNJ Mobile ID can be found at (https://cardservices.tcnj.edu/tcnj-mobile-id-card/).
+Additionally, each year, students will be issued a security sticker to be placed on their physical ID that indicates the building in which they reside.
+All residents are expected to present their physical ID wor mobile credentials when requested.

 New students will receive instructions about how to obtain their TCNJ ID during Orientation.